Re: .22 TCM

 Put on an arched backstrap, customized grip panels, pollish the trigger bow/sear interface, a set of new sights, fixed.
 Remember, without the 1911 as the starting point, the Tokarev would have never happened.
 The Tokarev, just never had Americans to customize it, to turn it into something more refined.

-Buffman wrote:My friend has a .22TCM that's going to get some use this summer Hope to put it up against different types of armor.
+Buffman wrote:My friend has a .22TCM that's going to get some use this summer :D Hope to put it up against different types of armor.
 Are there good reloading recipes out there for them, or do they require the SP style bullets like factory for feeding?